A Dog’s Prayer

 When it is cold and wet, please take me inside, for I am now a domesticated animal, no longer used to bitter elements.
 And I ask no greater glory than the privilege of sitting at your feet beside the hearth.
 Though had you no home, I would rather follow you through ice and snow than rest upon the softest pillow in the warmest home in all the land, for you are my god and I am your devoted worshipper.

 Keep my pan filled with fresh water, for although I would not reproach you were it dry, I cannot tell you when I suffer thirst.
-Feed me clean food, that I may stay well, to ramp and play and do your bidding, to walk by your side, and stand ready, willing and able to protect you with my life should your life be in danger.
+Feed me clean food, that I may stay well, to romp and play and do your bidding, to walk by your side and stand ready, willing and able to protect you with my life should your life be in danger.

 And, beloved master, should the great Master see fit to deprive me of my health, do not turn me away from you.
 Rather hold me gently in your arms as skilled hands grant me the merciful boon of eternal rest—and I will leave you knowing with the last breath I drew, my fate was ever safest in your hands.